MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot.md

 * The PowerShell Remove-AppxPackage command works on Dekstop but not on Windows 10 IoT Core.
 * Not all folders on your device are accessible by Universal Windows Apps.
 On Windows 10 IoT Core you can use the FolderPermissions tool to make a folder accessible to a UWP app.
 For example, run FolderPermissions c:\test -e to give UWP apps access to c:\test folder.
 However, this is not available on Desktop.

-All differences showed in this post may disappear as time goes on because Windows 10 IoT Core is keep updating.
+Commands shown in this post may change as time goes on since Windows 10 IoT Core keeps updating.

 ## IoT Edge Support for Windows 10 IoT
 To learn more about IoT Edge support for Windows 10 IoT, please read more about "Operating Systems" in the Azure IoT Edge article [here](https://docs.microsoft.com/en-us/azure/iot-edge/support#operating-systems).